josdejong/mathjs/docs/datatypes/bignumbers.md

 BigNumber.config({DECIMAL_PLACES: 32});
 ```

-*Important: the bignumber.js library uses fixed point numbers and is therefore
-not suitable to handle extremely large (> 1e+100) and small (< 1e-100) numbers.
-To work with small numbers, `DECIMAL_PLACES` must be configured sufficiently
+*Important: To work with small numbers, `DECIMAL_PLACES` must be configured
-large.*
+sufficiently large.*

 Big numbers can be converted to numbers and vice versa using the functions
 `number` and `bignumber`.
 When converting a big number to a number, the high
-precision of the will be lost.When a BigNumber is too large to be represented
+precision of the will be lost.
+When a BigNumber is too large to be represented
 as Number, it will be initialized as `Infinity`.

 ```js